Go 1.26

 p3 := new(nil) // ERROR - nil has no concrete type

-Don’t forget that, although new() always returns a pointer, the value pointed to is not necessarily placed on the (garbage collected) heap.
-It’s up to the Go compiler’s escape analysis to determine whether the object lives on the heap or somewhere else (stack).
+Don’t forget that, although new() returns a pointer, the value pointed to is not necessarily placed on the heap.
+It’s up to the Go compiler’s escape analysis to determine whether the object lives – on the GC heap or somewhere else (stack).

 Runtime